Their Eyes Were Watching God

 Read more

-John Grisham at the Movies
+John Grisham at the movies

 With the arrival of his new novel The Widow, John Grisham is back in full throttle, so what better time to revisit how many of his books have made the leap to the big screen.
 From courtroom dramas that defined a genre to lesser-known adaptations, Grisham’s cinematic trail offers both a nostalgic look back and …